13 Different Types of Hawks in Montana

 This species is particularly vulnerable to human disturbance, so it is important to be aware of its presence and give it space.
 The Ferruginous Hawk can be recognized by its broad wings, long tail, and short rounded head.
 Its underparts are light in color and heavily mottled or streaked with brown and gray, while its back is grayish-brown with a white rump.
 The bird’s facial disk is grayish-white, and its eyes are yellow.

-Females types of hawks in Montana are generally larger than males.
+Female hawks in Montana are generally larger than males.
 This species nests on cliffs or in trees during the breeding season.
-They also prefer tall shrubs and trees when hunting.
+It also prefers tall shrubs and trees when hunting.

 During the winter, they migrate south to parts of Mexico, Central America, and South America.
 As populations have declined in the United States due to human disturbances, conservation efforts have increased in recent years.
 We must continue to protect this species, as it is a key part of our ecosystem and plays an important role in the food chain.